St Helier railway station (Jersey Railway)

-St Helier railway station was a railway station in Saint Helier, the capital of Jersey in the Channel Islands.
+St Helier railway station served the town of Saint Helier, the capital of Jersey, in the Channel Islands.
 Opened in 1870 by the Jersey Railway, it was situated on the western side of the Weighbridge area, now Liberation Square.
-The station was referred to as "St. Helier (Weighbridge)" to distinguish it from another railway terminus opened by the Jersey Eastern Railway in 1873 in St Helier at Snow Hill.
-The station was in passenger operation until the line closed in 1936.
+The station was referred to as St. Helier (Weighbridge) to distinguish it from the town's other railway terminus, which was opened by the Jersey Eastern Railway in 1873 at Snow Hill.
+The station was in passenger operation until the line was closed in 1936.